stork119/OSigA/README.md

-# OSigA
-Detecting origins of interferon signalling sensitivity using mathematical modeling
+# Detecting origins of interferon signalling sensitivity using mathematical modeling

 Mathematical methods created in the project were presented on EMBO Young Investigation Program PhD course, 20-25 XI 2017, Heidelberg, Germany